 The Gluten Free Alchemist has her Pizza Muffins to also bring to the savoury section.
 My son would go potty for these.
 Pizza is his most favourite food in the world.
 Apparently they have all the flavour of pizza in a handy, perfect for packed lunch, picnic or party table, muffin.
 Genius.

-Above we have Cheesy Oat Bacon Breakfast Muffins From The Larder.
+In the image above we have Cheesy Oat Bacon Breakfast Muffins by From The Larder.
 A delicious on-the-go breakfast, it is the added honey that take these Cheesy Oat Bacon Breakfast Muffins to another level.
 She says that it’s primarily a savoury muffin but with that generous squeeze of honey added to the batter and then brushed over the finished muffin, you might not be so sure.

 Veggie Desserts offers up her wonderful Healthy Bran Muffins.
 These healthier bran muffins have wholemeal flour, banana in place of much of the oil and a nutritional boost from wheat bran and flax.
 They’re easy to make and perfect for a quick breakfast through the week.